Foodflation is registering at the checkout lines of your local grocery store – and in a bigger way than has been seen in decades.

-The last time a food shock of this magnitude hit consumers was February 1974.
-Back then, inflation was just starting to heat up following President Richard Nixon’s de-linking of the U.S. dollar to gold – and ahead of a massive run up in precious metals prices that culminated in January 1980.
+The last time a food shock of this magnitude hit consumers was in February 1974.
+Back then, inflation was just starting to heat up following President Richard Nixon’s de-linking of the U.S. dollar to gold – and ahead of a massive run-up in precious metals prices that culminated in January 1980.

 Could we be headed for a similar outcome in the 2020s?
 Many economists think it’s likely we are.